yk-tuturu/tp/docs/UserGuide.md

 ## FAQ

-**Q**: Why does the system say "duplicate person" when adding a child with a different phone number?<br>
+**Q**: Why does the system say "duplicate person" when adding a child with a different phone number/address/email?<br>
 **A**: Students are identified uniquely by the parent and child name combination, not by contact details.
 This is because siblings may share the same contact details as they are from the same family.
 While it may be possible for two children and parent pairs to share the same name, we don't foresee this key collision having a high likelihood of occurring in the scope of one kindergarten.

 **Q**: Why is each child attached to only one parent?
 Can I put both parents?<br>